 Social media presence and marketing

-Outreaching and collaborating with other student leaders across the Commonwealth engaged in similar work
+Outreaching and collaborating with other institutions and student leaders across the Commonwealth

 Additional Information:

-This position is open only to students currently enrolled at MCLA.
+This position is only open to current MCLA students.

 Massachusetts College of Liberal Arts complies with the Americans with Disabilities Act (ADA) to provide reasonable accommodations to qualified applicants and employees with disabilities.
 Should you need to request a reasonable accommodation for the application process, please email Brenda Stokes, Executive Director of Human Resources.